-AFS with face sheets of aluminum may be bonded with the same technology as conventional aluminum sheets (Fig. 3.4-9).
+AFS with face sheets of aluminium may be bonded with the same technology as conventional aluminium sheets (Figure 9).
 The same parameters have to be respected as there are the creation of a defined surface, a construction adapt for bonding and especially the choice of an adequate bonding system.
-The strength of today's bonding systems partly exceeds the physical values of the aluminum foam cores.
-One of the main advantages of bonding lies in the optimum transmission of the applied forces.
+The strength of today's bonding systems partly exceeds the physical values of the aluminium foam cores.
+One of the main advantages of bonding consists in the optimal transmission of the applied forces.
 This technology allows the AFS parts to be excellently integrated into the surrounding structure.